jennomics/WorkflowPaper/figures/SeqTrace3/caption.md

-The above screenshot shows the appropriate Sequence Processing Settings for SeqTrace for step 4 of the "Creating and Editing a Consensus Sequence" for Sanger Sequence Processing.
+Figure 4-The above screenshot shows the appropriate Sequence Processing Settings for SeqTrace for step 4 of the "Creating and Editing a Consensus Sequence" for Sanger Sequence Processing.